vippsas/vipps-checkout/vipps-checkout-how-it-works-shipping.md

 ![Home delivery animation](resources/shipping_home-delivery.gif)

+### Pricing

+When it comes to shipping options, the `amount`-property sets the price.
+A friendly reminder: The complete checkout amount, including shipping, cannot be free (e.g. 0).
+If the shipping is free, the transaction amount must be 1 NOK or more.
+If the transaction amount is free (e.g. 0), shipping options must be 1 NOK or more.
+Please note that the `amount` property is required for a shipping option and cannot be `null`, except for Porterbuddy.
+If you're using Porterbuddy, the `amount` property is optional.
+If it's not provided, the `amount` will be calculated by Porterbuddy through dynamic pricing.
+You can adjust this in the Porterbuddy dashboard at porterbuddy.com.

 ## When to provide shipping options

 Shipping options can be provided by the merchant either at session initiation or at a later stage.